Skip to content

 Year: 1879

-Located at: Nationalmuseum Stockholm, Sweden
+Located: Nationalmuseum of Stockholm, Sweden

-It describes a landscape flooded by water, a popular bathing resort near Paris, frequented by Claude Monet and Renoir, where they spent time comparing their compositions, and practicing the depiction of light on water, competing to see who could capture it more eloquently.
+It describes a landscape flooded with water.
+It is about a popular urban swimming spot near Paris, frequented by Claude Monet and Renoir, where they spent time comparing their compositions and practicing the depiction of light on water.
+They competed to see who could capture it with greater eloquence.
+Renoir's version is made with shorter and faster brushstrokes, using the colors straight from the paint tube.
+For his contemporaries, this painting was unfinished; however, today it is considered a classic example of Impressionism.

-Author: Pierre-Auguste Renoir
+Author: Pierre Auguste Renoir

 Style: Impressionism

-Technique: Oil
+Medium Oil

 Support: Canvas